 You can apply for a 'Please offer me a seat' badge and card to help you get a seat if you need one.

 Most vehicles also have designated wheelchair spaces.
 Every bus has one and most train services have at least two, which you can find by looking for the wheelchair symbol on the outside of the carriage or using the level access boarding point.

 All taxis and an increasing number of minicabs are wheelchair accessible.
 To find out more, see step-free access and avoiding stairs.

 Some boats are able to accommodate wheelchairs.
 Please check with the operator before travelling.
 Some river services can make extra space available for groups of wheelchair users travelling together, if they are informed in advance.

 All wheelchair spaces are at least large enough for a 'reference' wheelchair of 700mm x 1200mm.

-Audible and visible information is provided extensively across our buses and trains.
+Audible and visible information is provided extensively across our network.

 All buses are able to kneel to reduce the step-up.
 Drivers are expected to pull in close to the kerb.
 If you need low-floor access and the driver has not already knelt the vehicle, please ask.

 While there is a step and gap onto most Tube and Overground trains, we are introducing more low-floor trains, including on the Metropolitan, Hammersmith & City, Circle and District lines.

 The vast majority of taxis have an intermediate step and a seat that swivels out to make it easier to get in.
 Please ask the driver if you would like to use either of these.